Stakeholder Engagement

 Promoting constructive dialogue with our shareholders and investors through our investor relations (IR) initiatives has significant implications for our sustainable growth and medium- to long-term enhancement of our corporate value.
 In accordance with Japan’s Corporate Governance Code stipulated by the Tokyo Stock Exchange, we formulated the Daifuku Group Basic Policy for Corporate Governance and Disclosure based on the principles of Japan’s Corporate Governance Code.
 Based on this, we are working to enhance dialogue with our shareholders.

-Hini Arata Kan Tours for shareholders
+Tours of demo center Hini Arata Kan for shareholders

 Communication with Suppliers